Ayam Icon

 This depends on your renderer.
 They either create raytraced shadows (like e.g. BMRT) or use so called "shadow maps" (like e.g. Aqsis).

-For BMRT, it is sufficient to switch on the "Shadows" attribute of the light object (plus, since BMRT 2.6, the object onto which the shadow is casted must have atleast the "matte" surface shader assigned, which is guaranteed by Ayam unless you switched the default material to "none").
+For BMRT, it is sufficient to switch on the "Shadows" attribute of the light object (plus, since BMRT 2.6, the object onto which the shadow is cast must have atleast the "matte" surface shader assigned, which is guaranteed by Ayam unless you switched the default material to "none").
 For other renderers, consult the respective documentation of the renderer!

 If your renderer creates shadows by "shadow maps", follow these instructions in the Ayam documentation.